 You might be thinking, it’s Summer and the living is easy, and flip-flops, sandals and bare feet are as easy as it gets, but it won’t be so easy when you’re stuck in bed or walking on crutches because you made a poor decision.
 Losing a toe, dealing with a broken foot or, worse, having the entire top of your foot flayed open is the quickest way to turn the “Endless Summer” into the “endless nightmare”.
 If you have a strong stomach, and want an example of just what can happen to an unprotected foot, click this link.

-I can’t tell you how glad I was that I was wearing protective boots when my sweet and typically predictable 20 year old mare decided that the scenery change was a “horse eating monster”.
+Boy, was I glad I was wearing protective boots when my sweet and typically predictable 20 year old mare decided that the scenery change was a “horse eating monster”.
 The bruise on the top of my foot is evidence that even tough leather can’t completely shield me from harm.
 So, do yourself a favor and invest in a sturdy pair of riding boots, and then make sure to put them on every time that you head to the barn!
+Even in a minute you could lose your toes.